See the magnificent watermill in action and find out from our miller about this ancient craft.

 On milling days, visitors can explore the mill, see the magnificent watermill in action and find out about this ancient craft from our friendly millers.

-Tuesday, Wednesday, Thursday, and Sunday afternoons during museum opening hours.* (Please note: due to current restrictions the mill is closed until further notice)
+Tuesday, Wednesday, Thursday, and Sunday afternoons during museum opening hours.*

 *Milling hours are subject to demand for flour, weather conditions or necessary repairs.